-In most cases, users believe that the activity Calendar virus is related to malware, although it is not the case.
-In most cases, deceptive techniques (phishing email, fake alerts on suspicious sites, etc.) are used in order to add a calendar entry on iPhone or Android, or a malicious profile into these devices.
-Thus, the only way to get rid of these persistent Calendar spam messages is by deleting these entries.
+In most cases, users believe that the spam activity is related to malware, although it is not likely to be the case.
+In most cases, deceptive techniques (phishing email, fake alerts on suspicious sites, etc.) are used to add an entry on iPhone or Android or a malicious profile into these devices.
+Thus, the only way to get rid of these persistent scam messages is by deleting these entries.

 |Distribution||The scam is spreading around the same deceptive advertising sites that trigger redirects, show advertisements, and so on|

-|Elimination||To get rid of Calendar virus, you will have to access its settings and get rid of the event that was added without permission; additionally, if you clicked on links, make sure you scan your device with anti-malware software|
+|Elimination||To get rid of the virus, you will have to access the related application settings and get rid of the event that was added without permission; additionally, if you clicked on links, make sure you scan your device with anti-malware software|

-|Repair||For better performance of the device, as well as termination of junk files and leftovers of malware, scan it with Reimage Reimage Cleaner Intego|
+|Repair||For better performance of the device, as well as the termination of junk files and leftovers of malware, scan it with FortectIntego|

-The event is automatically added to the calendar, and once the date arrives you get a notification about it.
+The event is automatically added, and once the date arrives, you get a notification about it. iCloud applications and other apps can automatically notify you about every notification, and spammers misuse this feature for their advantage.
 Pop-up notifications come to your screen repeatedly, tricking you into clicking on them and visiting sites or confirming something.
-You shouldn't fall for Calendar virus scam, as, if you click on the links and insert your personal information, you may infect your device with malicious software or suffer significant monetary losses.
+You shouldn't fall for the scam, as if you click on the links and insert your personal information, you may infect your device with malicious software or suffer significant monetary losses.

 Multiple domains could be used to deliver suspicious notifications directly to users' screens.
 These persistent messages use social engineering in order to make users click on the link and then proceed with whatever crooks intended them to.